eduardozf/instalock-valorant/README.md

 1. **Game Settings**:

    - Recommended: Set Valorant to "Windowed Fullscreen" mode (Just to make it easier to see the agents position)
-   - Recommended: Test in Custom Games first
+   - Recommended: Use in Custom Games only

 2. **Running the Script**: